wavefrontHQ/docs/pages/doc/proxies_kube_container.md

 ## Learn More!

 * KB article: [Configure a Wavefront Proxy Container to Use wavefront.conf](https://help.wavefront.com/hc/en-us/articles/4409333245460-Configure-a-Wavefront-Proxy-Container-to-Use-wavefront-conf)
-* [Configure Wavefront Proxy with an HTTP/HTTPS proxy] (proxies_container.html#configure-wavefront-proxy-with-an-httphttps-proxy) explains CACertsetup for a Docker container.
+* [Configure Wavefront Proxy with an HTTP/HTTPS proxy](proxies_container.html#configure-wavefront-proxy-with-an-https-proxy) explains CACertsetup for a Docker container.